Hijol or Indian oak, Barringtonia acutangula

-Hijol or Indian oak (barringtonia acutangula, family: lecythidaceae) is a medium-sized evergreen tree, native to riverine Bangladesh.
-This water-friendly is found in the wetlands of Bangladesh.
-The species is widely distributed to South and Southeast Asia and Australasia.
+Hijol or Indian oak (Barringtonia acutangula, family: Lecythidaceae) is a medium-sized evergreen tree, native to riverine Bangladesh.
+This water-loving tree is found in the wetlands of Bangladesh.
+In rural areas, it can be seen standing in the water like Koronja.

 Its bark has tannin which is useful for heart diseases.
 Powder of seeds works expectorant and applied to cure cough of children.
 Tonic is prepared from leaves and roots.
 Fish poison is also prepared from its roots.

-Fruit is berry, green, 3-5 cm long , 4-winged when young.
+Fruit is berry, green, 3-5 cm long , 4-winged, green when young, grey when mature.
 The plant is propagated by seeds.
 This evergreen tree is known as Dhatriphal in Sanskrit.
+The species is widely distributed to South and Southeast Asia and Australasia.